“Why am I here?

 Psalm 27:14 Wait on the Lord: be of good courage, and he shall strengthen thine heart: wait, I say, on the Lord.

 You can have peace.
-According to Romans 8:28, if you love God, it is not possible for anything to come into your life that God does not control, and you can be assured of an ultimately good result at the end of time.
+According to Romans 8:28, if you love God, it is not possible for anything to come into your life that God does not keep track of, and you can be assured of an ultimately good result at the end of time.

 When you conform to the will of God, and ask God to bring YOUR purpose into line with GOD’S purpose for you, then God will help you even more.
 In fact, eventually, almost nothing will be withheld from you.

 God’s promises should not be taken casually.
-Read Hebrews 11 to see examples of people who gave up their lives to uphold God’s truths.
+Hebrews 11:37 for example, mentions people who gave up their lives to uphold God’s truths, who will be rewarded beyond measure when they are resurrected.

 There are more promises, and it’s up to you to find them and claim them.